 Graduation on-time and Ready

-We’ve made tremendous progress in improving graduation rates and now stand at 89.9%, which is above the state average.
+We’ve made tremendous progress in improving graduation rates and now stand at an historic high of 90.2%, which is well above the state average.
 As we work to lock in this progress, we must also ensure that all of our students are graduating with the skills they need to succeed in the workplace.
-That means continuing to improve career opportunities for both college-bound and trades-bound students.
+This means continuing to improve career opportunities for both college-bound and trades-bound students.
 Increasing graduate rates the final stretch requires finally closing the achievement gap for children of color.

 Improving Innovation & STEM Education